Efficient Bayesian Inference from Noisy Pairwise Comparisons: Introduction

 Despite its usefulness, the standard Bradley–Terry model has several limitations in practice.
 There are multiple algorithms for estimating BT parameters, including iterative scaling methods \citep{ford1957solution}, gradient descent, and the minorization maximization (MM) algorithm \citep{hunter2004mm}.
 The MM algorithm guarantees convergence to the global maximum for the basic BT model, whereas gradient-based methods, which are closely related to the Elo rating system, are widely used in practice but provide no such guarantees \citep{hunter2004mm}.
 For extended BT models that incorporate factors such as home field advantage \citep{agresti2010analysis}, multiple comparisons \citep{plackett1975analysis, luce1959individual}, or ties \citep{rao1967ties}, even MM algorithms may converge only to local optima \citep{hunter2004mm}.
 A further challenge is that human evaluations are inherently noisy: participants may rush, guess, or lose focus, leading to uneven reliability across raters.
 If such variability is ignored, unreliable raters can distort item scores and reduce ranking stability.

 We propose a Bayesian Bradley--Terry variant that jointly models item quality and rater reliability.
-To the best of our knowledge, no prior work combines the BT framework with a Bayesian formulation that explicitly models rater quality while providing closed-form EM updates.
+To the best of our knowledge, no prior work combines the BT framework with a Bayesian formulation that explicitly models rater quality and provides closed-form EM updates.
 Previous approaches that account for noisy raters typically rely on gradient-based optimization without convergence guarantees, whereas our method ensures stable convergence and yields interpretable parameters.
-The Bayesian framework addresses epistemic uncertainty and provides regularization.
-To capture variability in participant behavior, we introduce rater-specific parameters that reflect how consistent or trustworthy each participant is, allowing the model to adjust the influence of individual comparisons.
+The Bayesian framework addresses epistemic uncertainty, provides regularization, and ensures stable convergence of the estimation procedure.
+To capture variability in participant behavior, our method introduces rater-specific parameters that reflect how consistent or trustworthy each participant is, allowing the model to adjust the influence of individual comparisons.
 We derive an EM algorithm that efficiently estimates item and rater parameters via a latent-variable formulation, guaranteeing monotonic likelihood improvement.
 This approach allows partially reliable raters to contribute meaningful information while reducing the impact of inattentive or inconsistent participants.
+The Bayesian priors further regularize the estimates, preventing overfitting when many raters and parameters are involved, and leading to stable and generalizable score estimates.
 By modeling rater quality and adopting a Bayesian framework, our method also provides uncertainty estimates for item scores, facilitating more interpretable rankings and robust comparisons across studies.

-We demonstrate the effectiveness of our approach on multiple human evaluation datasets and introduce a newly collected \emph{inhomogeneous rater quality (IHQ)} dataset\footnote{Available at \href{https://huggingface.co/datasets/Mabyduck/CLIC2024-test-human-eval}{\texttt{huggingface.co/datasets/Mabyduck/CLIC2024-test-human-eval}}.}.
-Our method shows faster convergence, improved robustness to noisy comparisons, and more consistent rankings compared to standard BT and naive aggregation methods.
-Beyond generative model evaluation, the proposed framework is applicable to a wide range of scenarios where noisy pairwise comparisons must be transformed into reliable global rankings.
+We demonstrate the effectiveness of our approach on human evaluation datasets for generative models, showing efficient inference, improved robustness to noisy comparisons, and more consistent rankings compared to standard BT and naive aggregation methods.
+Beyond generative model evaluation, our framework can be applied to any scenario where noisy pairwise comparisons must be converted into reliable global rankings.
 Overall, our work contributes to more cost-efficient, interpretable, and reproducible human studies for evaluating AI-generated content.

+\paragraph{Conflict of Interest Disclosure.} This research was conducted while Till Aczel and Lucas Theis were employed by Mabyduck Ltd., whose services involve ranking and rater-quality evaluation based on Bradley-Terry models as studied in this paper.
+Mabyduck funded the user study that collected the IHQ dataset analyzed here.